The Great American Bash (2004): Preliminary matches

 The first match of the event was a Fatal Four-Way Elimination match for the WWE United States Championship in which John Cena defended the title against René Duprée, Booker T, and Rob Van Dam.
 Cena eliminated Van Dam with a roll-up.
 Booker eliminated Duprée by pinning him following an (FU) from Cena.
 Cena eliminated Booker after an FU to retain the title.

 The next match was between Luther Reigns and Charlie Haas.
 After a match predominantly controlled by Reigns, Reigns executed a Reign of Terror for the win.

 The third match was between Rey Mysterio Jr. and Chavo Guerrero for the WWE Cruiserweight Championship.
 Guerrero gained the early advantage, as he applied various submission holds to Mysterio's knee, including a single leg Boston crab and an Argentine leglock.
-After a back and forth match between the two, Mysterio pinned Guerrero with a sunset flip to retain the title.
+After a back and forth match between the two, Mysterio pinned Guerrero with a sunset flip powerbomb to retain the title.

 The match that followed saw Kenzo Suzuki face Billy Gunn.
 The match went back and forth, as each man was able to gain the advantage numerous times.
 Suzuki defeated Gunn after an inverted headlock backbreaker.

 The following match was between Sable and Torrie Wilson.
 Sable controlled Wilson throughout the contest, as she choked her using the bottom rope and applied a criss-cross choke.
 After both women ran into each other, Sable pinned Wilson with a schoolgirl to win the match.

 The sixth match was between Mordecai and Hardcore Holly, which Mordecai won after performing a powerbomb.